Which Business is Best For an E2 Visa?

 • This is because investors and entrepreneurs would rather pay a lump sum to obtain a certified agency or registry rather than spend many months and enormous consulting costs in order to obtain their own license and certification from AHCA.

-• These start-up healthcare opportunities may still represent a ‘bonafide’ investment because of the value of their license.
+• These start-up healthcare opportunities may still represent a ‘bonafide’ investment because of the value of the license and accreditation.

 • Further, the sheer cost of purchasing such start-ups will also meet the threshold of a ‘substantial’ business opportunity.